UGent-CVAMO/ugent-cvamo.github.io/_pages/home.md

 permalink: /
 ---

 Cost and Value Analytics, Models & Optimization (CVAMO) is a new research lab that groups 10 professors and about 28 pre- or postdoctoral researchers form different departments linked to the degree in Business Engineering at the faculty of Economics and Business Administration (Ghent University).
-The goal of CVAMO is to successfully leverage technological innovation to competitive business growth.
-This can only be realized when there is a mutual understanding about technological aspects on the one hand and cost and value drivers on the other hand.
+Our experts have a profound knowledge and insights in business and economics understanding engineering challenges.
+There are two main activities:
+- Extraction and development of executable models incl. cost estimation for TCO elements of complex and dynamic environments, supported by mining techniques, data analytics and AI/machine learning capturing human system interaction/decision making.
+- Robust cost-optimal decision making (stochastic optimisation) for manufacturing, intralogistics, supply chains and planning/scheduling under uncertainty.Develop and apply black boc machine (deep) learning tecniques, including machine learning and semantics to include expert knowledge to obtain interpretable outputs.

 CVAMO is a core lab in the Strategic Research Center Flanders Make (www.flandersmake.be), that groups research labs from all Flemmish universities.
 Based on high-tech research, Flanders Make offers active support to companies in the manufacturing industry to develop and optimize products and production processes.